MISSING ISLAND 2021

 In both cases (political exiled and religious beliefs), women got there, willing or not, for what they believed in.

-As we live in a world that vanishes away traditions, greater common purposes and other things that bind us with each other, especially during the Covid-19 pandemic and the era of social media, a distance grows between people of the same and different cultures, not only a physical but also a mental one, more than ever.
-It looks like believing in the world of science and technology is more lonely than believing in the world of God and the divine.
+As we live in a world, mainly speaking of the western world, that vanishes away traditions, greater common purposes and other things that bind us with each other, especially during the Covid-19 pandemic and the era of social media, a distance grows between people of the same and different cultures, not only a physical but also a mental one, more than ever.
+It looks like believing in the world of science and technology is after all more lonely than believing in the world of God and the divine.

-The title Missing Island occurred when realising that less and less people would sacrifice their lives for what they believe in.
-We're missing of an island like Trikeri, good or bad, it will never exist again.
-It floats there, between the Pagasitikós Gulf and the Aegean Sea only as a reminder of the past, of our ancestors and their beliefs.
+The title Missing Island occurred when realising that an island like Palió Trikeri, an island dedicated to the will and power coming from faith, will never exist again.
+It floats there, between the Pagasitikós Gulf and the Aegean Sea as a reminder of the past, of our ancestors and their faith.